pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2022-03-30" />

 **Issue:** The [One Click Demo Import](https://wordpress.org/plugins/one-click-demo-import/) plugin returns a `502` error when automatically importing the demo files and pages for a theme.
-This generally happens when the process reaches the php `max-execution` time in the Pantheon system.
+This generally happens when the process reaches the configured `max-execution` time in the Pantheon system php file.

 **Solution:** Select the **Switch to Manual Import** option to import the demo files, including, `content.xml`, `widgets.wie`, etc.